Turrón: Spanish turrón

 This variation in ingredients and resulting dryness reflects a continuum that exists also in amaretti (almond-flavored) cookies, from a meringue to a macaroon.

 Other varieties include torró d'Agramunt from near Lleida, torró de Xerta from near Tortosa and torró de Casinos.

+The Canary Islands have their own distinctive turrón tradition, incorporating local ingredients such as gofio (toasted Canarian flour), honey, and bananas.
+In December 2025, the municipality of Santiago del Teide in Tenerife achieved a Guinness World Record for creating the world's longest turrón, measuring 1,151.15 metres in length and utilizing over 1,280 kilos of local ingredients.
+The event involved collaboration between local pastry chefs, the Canary Islands Association of Chefs and Pastry Chefs, and volunteers.
+The resulting confection was distributed to local NGOs and community organizations.

 In modern times, the name turrón has widened its meaning in Spain to include many other sweet preparations that, in common with traditional turrón, are sold in bars of around 20 x 10 x 3 cm.
 These bars can have chocolate, marzipan, coconut, caramel, candied fruit, etc.